- Innovation Insights

 How an IP law firm leverages LexisNexis® PatentSight® to make complex patent insights consumable by client’s Senior Management.

-“They can now say, OK, I see that figure and I understand what it's saying, but I also understand how the data created that, and so then you can have a much better discussion.”
+“They can now say, OK, I see that figure and I understand what it's saying, but I also understand how the data created that, and then you can have a much better discussion.”

 McBee, Moore & Vanik IP is a boutique law firm based just outside Washington D.C.
 The firm specializes in Intellectual Property (IP) law, with a focus on biotechnology, chemistry & materials science, medical technology, and pharmaceuticals.
-The partners provide a full range of patent prosecution and counselling services to corporates and help acquisitive companies understand their relative position in the innovation ecosystem.
+The partners provide a full range of patent prosecution and counselling services to corporations and help acquisitive companies understand their relative position in the innovation ecosystem.

 McBee, Moore & Vanik IP has long differentiated through its use of advanced technology.
 The firm went completely paperless back in 2014 and has operated a remote working model since 2016.